ibm-messaging/mq-smf-csv/README.md

 History
 =======
+March 2016 (v1.0)
-March 2016 - Initial release
+* Initial release

+April 2016 (v1.1)
-April 2016 - Update to support MQ V9 pageset statistics
+* Update to support MQ V9 pageset statistics
-             Improved formatting for import to Access
+* Improved formatting for import to Access
-             Fixed some mis-labelled columns
+* Fixed some mis-labelled columns

+June 2016 (v1.1.1)
-June  2016 - Add the "hidden" WTASCORR field
+* Add the "hidden" WTASCORR field
-             Print the buildtime to help know what version is in use Clearer printing of which records were unrecognised
+* Print the buildtime to help know what version is in use
+* Clearer printing of which records were unrecognised

+June 2016 (v1.1.2)
+* Add SQL mode to generate DDL corresponding to column headings
+* printWQ now has more descriptive column names

 Pull requests
 =============